MNNelly/Webscraping-using-Python/README.md

 -Data Preparation: Used DAX functions to extract categories and tools mentioned in the video titles.
 -Visualization: Designed interactive visuals to explore and present insights.

-# The Challenge:
-Alex's channel currently has 335 videos, but I was able to scrape data for only 326.
-I'm working on a solution to capture the videos that were left out.

 # Tools used:
 Power BI
 Python